Infants, Toddlers, and Children:

 We have found that our parents prefer to have their children in church with them instead of leaving them with a sitter.
 While that may mean a few fussy babies or wiggly toddlers, we think that’s OK.
 We’re just glad to have you and your children in church where they can start learning the Good News from an early age.
 Children are gifts beyond compare in their expressions of delight, wonder and surprise.
 Their fresh perspectives challenge us; keeping us vital and invigorated.
 There are busy bags at the church entrance if you want one.
+We also offer seasonal ‘Faith at Home’ bags — for Lent, Summertime, and Advent — which include family-friendly activities and reflections to enhance and deepen your conversations about God, church, and living a Christian life.

 For those who want their children to have a deeper understanding of the Eucharist, we offer a communion class for children, which is held each winter.
 This class is NOT a prerequisite to receiving communion.
 All people are welcome to participate in the holy meal that is the Eucharist, either by receiving the bread and wine or by getting a blessing, and we respect your decision as to when your children initially receive communion.
 You may help them receive the bread and wine, or you can have them cross their arms and the priest will give them a blessing instead.
 Click to request more information about Communion Classes